 • Increase sales or leads.
 Conversion rate is going to be a key metric for you to track.
 Focus on the keywords that are converting best and monitor negative keywords.
 Optimize your landing pages for the best results.

 • Raise brand awareness.
-If your goal is to improve brand visibility, then you’re likely focusing on display ads and remarketing.
+If your goal is to improve brand visibility, you’re likely focusing on display ads and remarketing.
 For display ads, you’ll track which sites are performing best, and for remarketing ads, you’ll look at conversion rates.

 Key PPC metrics